mrgsolve/nmtests/time-varying/time-varying-vignette.md

 This document runs simulations from a pharmacokinetic model that involves time-varying covariates and compares the result.
-A more-comprehensive comparision of different dosing scenarios is provided in this repository, but in another document.
+A more-comprehensive comparison of different dosing scenarios is provided in this repository, but in another document.

 All of the relevant code is presented so that the user can trace how the